biodiversity and human health

 It happens when an ecosystem suffers natural disasters, overpopulation of humans, industrial activities, climate change, wildlife trade, or pollution.

-These incidents affect biodiversity and also human health seriously.
+These incidents seriously affect biodiversity and human health.

 For instance, as we continue to build and expand continuously around our environment, wildlife and domestic animals will be close to each other.

-The Secret Life of Your Microbiome: Read about biodiversity within your body.
+The Secret Life of Your Microbiome: Read about the biodiversity within your body.

 Harmful pathogens could migrate from wildlife animals to domestic animals.